A bag-of-paths framework for network data analysis: Two novel families of distances based on hitting path probabilities

-Inequation (\ref{Eq_potential_function_inequality01}) suggests to define a distance $\dist^{\phi}_{ij} = (\phi(i,j) + \phi(j,i))/2$.
-It has all the properties of a distance measure, including the triangle inequality, which is verified thanks to Inequation (\ref{Eq_potential_function_inequality01}).
-This distance measure can easily be expressed in function of the surprisal distance (see Equation (\ref{Eq_hitting_probability_distance01})) as $\dist^{\phi}_{ij} = (\dist^{\text{h}}_{ij} - \log \mathcal{Z}_{\text{h}})/\theta$ for $i \ne j$.
+Inequality (\ref{Eq_potential_function_inequality01}) suggests to define the distance $\dist^{\phi}_{ij} = (\phi(i,j) + \phi(j,i))/2$.
+It has all the properties of a distance measure, including the triangle inequality, which is verified thanks to Inequality (\ref{Eq_potential_function_inequality01}).
+Note that this distance measure can be expressed as a function of the surprisal distance (see Equation (\ref{Eq_hitting_probability_distance01})) as $\dist^{\phi}_{ij} = (\surdist_{ij} - \log \mathcal{Z}_{\mathrm{h}})/\theta$ for $i \ne j$.
 This shows that the newly introduced distance is equivalent to the previous one, up to the addition of a constant and a rescaling.
-The definition of the bag-of-hitting-paths \textbf{potential distance} is therefore